Umbrella Company Mortgages

 • Halifax will consider umbrella company mortgages.
 The income they use is the lower of the gross value of the contract or income calculated from the payslip/bank statement.
 Both calculations are based on 46 working weeks per year.

-• Barclays will use the average of the last 3 months’ taxable pay for affordability purposes, less any holiday pay and after any pre-tax deductions made by the umbrella company such as the agency fee and employers NI.
-You must have been contracting for a minimum of 12 months and there can be no more than a 6-week gap between contracts in this period.
+• Barclays will use the average of the last 3 months taxable pay for affordability purposes, less holiday pay, and after any pre-tax deductions made by the umbrella company, such as the agency fee and employer NI.
+You must have been contracting for at least 12 months, and there can be no more than a 6-week gap between contracts in this period.

 • The contract between the end client and the umbrella company